Personal Protective Wear

 Not only are these diseases painful and often difficult to eradicate, but they can also be very expensive to treat.

-While you're focused on protecting the skin on your workers' faces with protective shields and other face-specific PPE, you should also invest in protective clothing if their extremities will be exposed to hazardous conditions or materials.
+While you're focused on protecting the skin on your workers' faces with protective shields and other face-specific protective wear, you should also invest in protective clothing if their extremities will be exposed to hazardous conditions or materials.
 Examples of these clothing items include:

 - Safety coats